 Below you’ll find some of the videos co-created with our community partners and students about FoodARC projects and food security.
-Additional videos can be found in our resources section and under student involvement.
 Visit FoodARC’s YouTube page to see all our videos.

 FoodARC, in partnership with community partners, invited Marvin Trimm, aka Native Son, to create a special spoken word poem for an event held in Spryfield (Halifax), NS in February 2014.
 The event brought together community members to hear about research results on peoples’ experiences with food insecurity and the judgments and stereotypes those living in poverty face, generated through the Community-University Research Alliance: Activating Change Together for Community Food Security (ACT for CFS) project and over a decade of research into food insecurity in Nova Scotia through the Participatory Food Costing Project and Voices for Food Security in NS.
 Marvin Trimm is a writer, poet, spoken word artist, motivational speaker and musician.
 He has been engaged in the world of literary and performance art for 20 years.
 He is a graduate of the Applied Human Nutrition program at Mount Saint Vincent University.